asyncapi/spec/examples/social-media/readme.md

 - A public API, and how others may interact with our system.
 - A broker setup to include the most widely used scenario
 - A WebSocket server and client to ensure we dont focus only on broker centric systems.
+- Reusability where possible, to ensure no dublication of definitions